1r0npipe/url-requestor/README.md

 7. Test event file is ready
 8. Dockerfile is ready and working well
 9. Defined several typical errors
+10. Do the main functionality with all checks and sortings

 ## TODO:

-1. Finish the handler of requesting and sorting data
-2. Make unit tests
+1. Make unit tests
-3. finish README file
+2. finish README file